Elizabeth Kolbert: Books

+The Sixth Extinction: An Unnatural History was published in 2014 and was Kolbert’s breakthrough in the writing and journalism world.

 The Sixth Extinction: An Unnatural History argues that the Earth is in the midst of a modern, man-made, sixth extinction.
 In the book, Kolbert chronicles previous mass extinction events and compares them to the accelerated, widespread extinctions during our present time.
 She also describes specific species extinguished by humans, as well as the ecologies surrounding prehistoric and near-present extinction events.
 The target audience is the general reader, and scientific descriptions are rendered in understandable prose.
 The New York Times named it one of the ten best books of the year, the Guardian named it one of "100 best nonfiction books of all time," and it won the 2015 Pulitzer Prize for General Nonfiction.